Freecil/Prjoetls/README.md

-# Prjoetls
+# Projects
-This is a StudentProject
+This is a StudentProject folder
+All files were used in my student project